 “The video was a fantastic part of the prize because it helped us articulate what we do in a clear and engaging way.
 This likely helped us receive more donations and we use the video and presentations on a regular basis.
 As a newer charity, the award also helped confirm our legitimacy.”
 Elizabeth Rowley, T1International

-To coincide with the FSI’s 10th anniversary supporting the small charity sector, the awards will celebrate the impact of 10 small charities and community organisations in the following categories:
+To celebrate the FSI’s support of the small charity sector, the FSI Small Charity Big Impact Awards was launched last year.
+This year, the awards will celebrate the impact of five small charities and community organisations in the following categories:

-- Rural Charity/Community organisation with an annual turnover under £50,000
+- Charity with an annual income under £50,000

-- A small Charity/Community Organisation with an income between £50,000 to £150,000
+- Charity with an annual income between £50,001 – £150,000

-- A small Charity/Community Organisation with an income between £150,001 to £250,000
+- Charity with an annual income between £150,001 – £250,000

-- A small Charity/Community Organisation with an income between £250,001 to £500,000
+- Charity with an annual income between £250,001 – £500,000

-- A small Charity/Community Organisation with an income between £500,001 to £1.5 million
+- Charity with an annual income between £500,001 – £1.5 million

 Each winner will receive:

 - A film of each organisation provided by the FSI highlighting their work and impact

 - One day’s Impact Audit carried out by the FSI, which has a value of £650 and will support charities to identify areas where they are performing well, and areas to focus on to improve impact planning, measurement, evaluation and management.